pratyushmaini/pratyushmaini.github.io/_posts/2020-11-16-pooling-analysis.md

 Standard BiLSTMs concatenate the first hidden state of the backward LSTM, and the last hidden state of the forward LSTM for the final sentence representation:
 $s_{\text{emb}} = [\overrightarrow{h_n}, \overleftarrow{h_1}]$.

 Pooling produces a sentence embedding that aggregates all the hidden states at every time step t (row-wise) using $max$ or $mean$ operation (Figure to the left).
-Alternately, attention aggregates a weighted sum of each hidden state by first multiplying them by a query vector to calculate their importance (Figure to the right).
-However, for BiLSTMs in case of text classification tasks, the query vector is the same for the entire corpus.
-This means that a global query should be able to help identify the importance of a token in every sentence in the corpus.
+Alternately, attention (Luong attention) aggregates a weighted sum of each hidden state by first multiplying them by a query vector to calculate their importance (Figure to the right).
+However, in text classification tasks, the query vector is the same for the entire corpus.
+This means that a **global query** helps identify the importance of a token in every sentence in the corpus.

 The sentence embedding ($s_{\text{emb}}$) is finally fed to a downstream text classifier.

 ## Max-Attention

-We introduce a novel pooling variant called max-attention (\attmax{}) to capture inter-word dependencies.
+We introduce a novel pooling variant called max-attention (MaxAtt) to capture inter-word dependencies.
 It uses the max-pooled hidden representation as the query vector for attention.
+This helps to generate a sentence-specific **local query** vector to calculate attention weights.

 <p align="center">
 <img src="/assets/images/2020-11-20-Pooling-Analysis-Blog/Untitled.png" alt="max-attention" width="300"/>